tareqimbasher/NetPad/README.md

 ### Requirements

 * Node v16+ (npm v8+)
-* .NET SDK 6.x
+* .NET SDK 6.x (or higher)
 * .NET SDK 5.x: if you plan on running the Electron app.
-The `electronize` development tool, currently, needs this to run.
+This is not a dependency of NetPad itself but a dependency of the `electronize` development tool.
+It, currently, needs this to run.
-* EF Core tools 6.x
+* EF Core tools 6.x (or higher)

-### NetPad as a Desktop app
+### NetPad as an Electron desktop app

 #### 1. Run the SPA